 About Emory EMS

 Emory EMS (EEMS) is a unit of the Special Services Division of the Emory University Police Department.
-EEMS is a student-run, volunteer, quick response emergency medical service that exists to provide emergency and non-emergency medical care to Emory University students, faculty, staff, visitors, and the surrounding community.
+EEMS is a student-operated, volunteer, quick response emergency medical service that exists to provide emergency and non-emergency medical care to Emory University students, faculty, staff, visitors, and the surrounding community.
 EEMS works in coordination with local EMS, Fire and Police departments to provide high-quality, professional, confidential, and expeditious emergency medical care.

 Established in 1992, EEMS began as the vision of a few EMTs who wanted to provide enhanced emergency medical coverage to the Emory community.
 EEMS became the first licensed collegiate medical first responder service in the state of Georgia.
-In recent years, programs with DeKalb Fire and Rescue, Emory Healthcare, Grady EMS, and Fayette County Fire & Emergency Services have enabled Unit members to gain valuable medical experience while working with some of the finest paramedics and emergency medicine physicians in the state.